Integrated Maritime Experimentation Infrastructure (MARHIS)

 Infraestructura Integrada de Experimentación Marítima (MARHIS)

-MARHIS (Maritime Aggregated Hydraulic Infrastructures) is a distributed ICTS (Unique Scientific and Technical Infrastructure) designed to increase the efficiency and capacity of the Spanish numerical, experimental and field facilities for coastal, port and offshore engineering.
-It comprises the following facilities::
+MARHIS (Maritime Aggregated Hydraulic Infrastructures) is a distributed ICTS whose objective is to increase the efficiency and capacity of Spanish numerical, experimental and field facilities in coastal, port and offshore engineering.
+It consists of the following facilities:

-It has two directional wave tanks with current and wind generation technology, three wave-current channels, one variable slope current channel, one tank for the study of hypersaline effluents, and a river modelling section.
-The main facility is the Large Maritime Engineering Tank, measuring 44 m in width, 30 m in length and a variable depth (up to 3.4 m), with multidirectional wave, omnidirectional current and wind capacity.
-Another key facility is the CoCoTsu wave-current-tsunami flume, which is 56 m long, 2 m wide and has a maximum variable height of 2.5 m.
+It has 2 directional wave tanks with current and wind generation capacity, 3 wave-current channels, 1 variable slope current channel, 1 tank for the study of hypersalin discharges, as well as a river model construction area.
+The Great Marine Engineering Tank stands out, with a width of 44 m, 30 m of variable length and depth (up to 3.4 m), with multidirectional wave capacity, omnidirectional current and wind.
+The CoCoTsu tsunami wave channel (56 m in length, 2 m in width and maximum variable height of 2.5 m) should also be noted.

-MARHIS has several facilities located along the Barcelona coastline for maritime research and engineering activities.
-The main facilities are the CIEM large-scale wave flume and the CIEMito small-scale flume.
+It has facilities in different locations of the coastal area of Barcelona that allow research and engineering activities in the maritime field.
+The main facilities are the large-scale wave channel ICES and the small-scale channel ICES.

-The Maritime Field Observation Laboratory operates a network for the collection of meteorological and oceanographic data from the Gulf of Roses and the Ebro Delta.
+The Marine Field Observation Laboratory has a network for the collection of meteorological and oceanographic data from the Gulf of Roses and the Ebro Delta.

-The Pont del Petroli Coastal Observatory is a research pier extending 250 m offshore.
-It is the first facility in microtidal conditions in the European Union.
+The Pont del Petroli Coastal Observatory is a trousers that extends 250 m offshore.
+It is the first installation in micro-tidal conditions in the European Union.

-Both laboratories are supported by the high-resolution Numerical Modelling Laboratory.
+Both laboratories are complemented by the High Resolution Numerical Modeling Laboratory.

-BiMEP is an infrastructure operating in real sea conditions for the research, demonstration and deployment of marine energy harvesting devices.
-Opened in July 2015, BiMEP is operated by the public company BIMEP S.A. and owned by the Basque Energy Agency (EVE) and the Institute for Energy Diversification and Saving (IDAE).
+BiMEP is an offshore infrastructure for the research, demonstration and operation of marine energy harvesting devices.
+It was founded in July 2015 and is managed by the public company BIMEP S.A., involved by Ente Vasco de la Energía (EVE) and the Institute for Diversification and Energy Saving (IDAE).

-The El Pardo Centre for Hydrodynamic Research is attached to the Subdirectorate General for Naval Systems (SGSN) of the National Institute for Aerospace Technology (INTA).
-Founded in 1928 by the Spanish Navy, it is dedicated to research and experimentation in the field of hydrodynamics, in particular shipbuilding.
+The Center of Hydrodynamic Experiences of El Pardo depends on the Subdirectorate General of Naval Systems (SGSN) of the National Institute of Aerospace Technique (INTA).
+It was created in 1928 by the Spanish Navy and is dedicated to research and experimentation in the field of hydrodynamics, mainly in the field of shipbuilding.

-It has a calm water flume, a cavitation tunnel and a vessel dynamics laboratory.
+It has a calm water channel, a cavitation tunnel and a ship dynamics laboratory.

-The test platform of the Oceanic Platform of the Canary Islands (PLOCAN), managed by the PLOCAN Consortium (co-financed in equal parts by the Spanish Administration and the Government of the Autonomous Community of the Canary Islands), is located in the open sea in the municipality of Telde (northwest of the island of Gran Canaria) in an area of 23 km2 reserved for scientific and technical experimentation.
+The test bench of the Canary Islands Ocean Platform (PLOCAN), managed by the PLOCAN Consortium (co-financed equally by the General Administration of the State and the Government of the Autonomous Community of the Canary Islands), is located in the open sea in the municipality of Telde (northwest of the island of Gran Canaria), in an area of 23 km2 reserved for technical scientific experimentation.

 icono-contacto